SuleimanFarah/sunpy/Testing-Feedback.md

 by schriste on 7-Jun-2020
 based on experience on PR #???

 There are 12 different checks being run on this PR.
 They are run on Giles, Azure Pipeline and Azure Pipeline(?).
+Why do we have two different azure pipelines listed?

 On Giles we run
 * changelog